Ways to Save

-In addition, there is an opportunity to reduce monthly premiums by shopping around and comparing plans, but the premium amount should not be your only consideration.
+It’s important to remember that the premium alone should not be your only consideration when choosing a plan.
 You should factor in out-of-pocket costs such as copays, deductibles and prescriptions, as those will affect what they pay for care through the course of the year.
-You may pay less each month, but owe more when you need care.
-Our expert Brokers can help evaluate benefits that meet your health and financial needs.
+You may pay less each month but owe more when you need care.
+Our certified Brokers can help evaluate benefits that meet your health and financial needs.
 They are experts at recommending plans that suit specific situations.
 For example, if a plan’s benefits do not include the necessary coverage for managing ongoing conditions like diabetes and other chronic conditions, you may end up not getting the care you need or paying substantially more.
 Get help from a certified Broker.

 Select a plan that includes your preferred doctor as “in-network.”
 Going to a doctor or facility that is considered “out-of-network” will cost you more, likely the full bill.
 Also, make sure that your plan covers your preferred medications.
 Use our Quick Cost & Plan Finder tool to compare plans that include your preferences and get a sense of your out-of-pocket costs.